Bookings not required - first come, first served

 The original lodge was constructed in 1973 but was destroyed by fire within a short time of completion.
 It was replaced by a similar lodge in 1975 and upgraded in 1994.

-The trip involves about 1 hr of travel on unsealed gravel roads, as well as a river ford on Makahu Road 7.5 km from the road end.
-Take care when driving through the ford as heavy rain and snow melt can affect the water level.
+The trip involves about 1 hr of travel on unsealed gravel roads.
+There is a river ford on Makahu Road 7.5 km from the road end – heavy rain and snow melt can affect the water level.

 NZTopo50 map sheet: BH37